| | |

 New Mexico & Motel Heroes

-When you’ve been road-tripping for weeks (or 3.5 years) the states can start to blend together, but you always know when you’re in New Mexico, with its rich blend of Native American, Latino, and cowboy cultures.
+When you’ve been road-tripping for weeks (or 3.5 years), the states can start to blend together, but you always know when you’re in New Mexico, with its rich blend of Native American, Latino, and cowboy cultures.
 The town of Tucumcari exudes this Land of Enchantment identity with a Route 66 twist, as seen at Tee Pee Curios with its conical facade, the big cement sombrero adorning La Cita restaurant, and the warm neon glow of the Blue Swallow Motel.
-How could you not stop when its sign pluses “Vacancy” and “100% refrigerated air”?
+How could you not stop when it’s a sign that says “Vacancy” and “100% refrigerated air”?

 New Mexico Route 66 Road Trip Stops